Insomnia and Sleep Apnea - What Are They?

 (label=sleep-apnea) There are two kinds of sleep apnea as well: central and obstructive.
 Central sleep apnea is when your body stops trying to breathe while sleeping.
 The more common kind of apnea is obstructive.
 Your body tries to breathe, but cannot.

 When you have obstructive sleep apnea, your throat muscles block your airway as you sleep, reducing or stopping your airflow.
-Snoring is a common symptom of sleep apnea, but you might also gasp for air or even stop breathing during the night.
+Snoring is a common symptom of sleep apnea (but they are not the same thing), but you might also gasp for air or even stop breathing during the night.

 To find out if this condition affects you, your doctor can provide a sleep study done in-home or at a facility.
 Some people can even find out about their sleep apnea thanks to their partners who hear them snore, struggle to breathe, or gasp in the night-both symptoms of sleep apnea.